angelobms/bloomberg/README.md

 ```sh
 $ sudo ./build-docker.sh
 ```
+You should wait all services be available, after that you can make the requests for test.

 In this project, the math-expression gets the result of math operation from calculator-api.
 We use eureka-service, which implement service registration and discovery, to be possible one service call the other one.